radiodee1/awesome-node/test_game/readme.md

 $ ./do_make_dir.sh

 ```
-url for wiki material. put resulting file in 'data/' dir.
+This is the url for wiki material. put resulting file in 'data/' dir.
 Try this url with the `wget` command or your favorite web browser.
 Should take approx 2 hrs.
 ````
 https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2
 ````